wangtaotao0524/arcane/docs/docs/development/building.md

     npm run dev
     ```

-    This will start a local development server, typically accessible at `http://localhost:5173` (check the terminal output for the exact URL).
+    This will start a local development server, typically accessible at `http://localhost:3000` .

 4.  **Linting and Formatting (Optional):**
     Before building, you might want to check for code style issues: